haytham-bammou/githubFinder/README.md

-# a web app to search for github profiles using raect js
+# a web app to search for github profiles using react js
 live demo
 https://githubfinder7845aa.netlify.app/